-We want to create a place of relaxation in Miyakonojo.
-The unshakable bow has guided the path of a ship carrying the future.
+Creating a place to unwind in Miyakonojo.
+The unwavering banner that guided the ship carrying the future.

-The fountain next to the new Kirishima Shuzo Headquarters Expanded Factory is one of the symbols that has watched over Kirishima Shuzo 's progress for many years.
+The fountain next to the Kirishima Shuzo's Headquarters Expanded Factory is one of the symbols that has watched over Kirishima Shuzo's progress for many years.

-A new facility opened near the fountain in January 2026.
+Near that fountain, a new facility opened in January 2026.
 Its name is "KIRISHIMA GREENSHIP icoia."

 This facility was born from a collaborative project between Kirishima Shuzo and Starbucks.

-In addition to a Starbucks store, the facility also houses a Kirishima Shuzo store, a botanical garden, and a rooftop garden, and has finally opened as a place of relaxation for Miyakonojo.
+In addition to a Starbucks store, the facility also houses a Kirishima Shuzo store, a botanical garden, and a rooftop garden, and has finally opened as a place to unwind in Miyakonojo.

 Shochu and coffee.
 At first glance, the two companies seem to have little in common, but how did they resonate with each other and create this space?